 At Wizzcash, we are happy to put these guides together for you so that you can learn more about current events, or about other things of concern, such as saving money as a student, or the impact of bad credit.

-We are a payday loan lender and a provider of short-term loans.
+We are a payday loan direct lender and a provider of same day loans.
 If you would like to learn more about us as a company then you can do so here.
-To learn more about our payday loans, then please follow this link to be taken to our page that is dedicated to this product.
+To learn more about our payday loans, you can find out how it works on our website.
+We strive to help our customers understand our loan products as best we can.
 If you would like to get in touch with us, then you can do so via our contact us page.